 Simply put, documentary photography is the telling of a story in still image.
 There are several names for this kind of photography – documentary-style, reportage, photojournalism etc – but they all mean the same thing.
 The chronicling of events in image form.

 As a documentary photographer it’s my job to quietly observe and document events as they unfold organically without influencing the action.
-Great, what does that mean you may ask.
-See below for a couple of examples.

 You, your family and loved ones are going to look your best when being your natural selves.
 You are the creator of your memories and I am simply here to capture them as they happen spontaneously.

 To this end, I will never pose or direct you.
 Real events unfolding naturally make the best pictures.
 These are the moments you’ll remember, not the party pooping, atmosphere-sapping staged shots of traditional wedding photography.

 Below is a short sequence of frames taken from a wedding I did in Italy.
 They serve as an example of shooting through a moment as it unfolds.
 Of those 40 or so frames I took in about a minute I delivered 5 frames that showed the action most clearly.
 They make me smile every time I look at them and I hope they do the same for you too.

 One of the bridesmaids – having won the bride’s bouquet toss – senses the young usher’s disappointment at not catching the flowers and makes a snap decision to avert upset.
 She hands the bouquet to her man who is instantly overjoyed.
 Disaster averted!
 Of course you didn’t need me to tell you that because it’s all there in the pictures.